-On quarterly basis the Payables Accountant shall be required to submit, PAYE returns by the 9th day after each quarter
+On quarterly basis the Accountant shall be required to submit, PAYE returns by the 9^{th} day after each Month.

 - a) Provide staff with P9 forms from Kenya Revenue Authority to facilitate their filling of annual income tax returns; - b) Make benevolent fund deductions as per Human Resources policy.